dessalines/essays/RR/vote_proposal.md

-I have two proposals having to do with the way national holds votes.
+I have a proposal having to do with the way national holds votes.

-1. Switch away from the representative(grouped) branch-based voting that we do now, to individual, low-level voting (direct democracy).
+1. Switch away from the representative(grouped), branch-based voting that we do now, to individual, low-level voting (direct democracy).
-   - Instead of waiting for branch delegates to report that they've received enough, we can simply wait for a quorum of all members(maybe once 1/2 or 2/3rds of all members have voted, then it can pass)
+   - Wait for a minimum quorum of all members(1/2 or 2/3rds of all members)
+   - Wait for an expiration time (1 week or 2 weeks, etc)
 2. Switch to range or approval voting.
    - We could either create a private facebook group(or use the one we already have) for approval voting.
    - Or use [this site for range voting called simplevote, I built for us to use(a sample poll)](https://simplevote.ml/#/poll/QL5)